Defy1x/Queued-Video-Game-Tracker-App/README.md

 ## Description:
 Queued is a video game application that keep tracks of your video game library.
 It includes a list of games you have not started, in progress, and beaten.

 This is my most ambitious project to date!
 I worked by myself on this project.
+I did all the UX/ UI Design.
 I am using the following technologies: Sequelize ORM, Node, Express, HTML/CSS, JS, and IGDB 3rd party api for getting video game data.

 ## User Story